Love checklists? So do I!

 And through it all, I just see a haze.
 One big fat fog, which I am guessing is acidic, numbing me one moment, requiring me to cry the next, but most notably, it is causing me to not see very much.

 We are supposed to be moving from NoVA in 1.5 weeks.
 We don’t know if we are driving together or separately across the country, nor which route we will go.
 We don’t know if we are renting or selling our house here.
-We are living out of suitcases, my husband is limping on a messed up foot, and I am pretty much bed-ridden as I threw-out my back, by doing the everyday hard work of picking up my baby.
+We are living out of suitcases, my husband is limping on a messed up foot, and I am pretty much bedridden as I threw-out my back, simply by doing the everyday hard work of picking up my baby.

-My dad keeps referring to our evident blindness and then quotes this Bible verse,
+My dad keeps referring to our evident blindness and then quotes this Bible verse:

 I will lead the blind by ways they have not known, along unfamiliar paths I will guide them, I will turn the darkness into light before them and make the rough places smooth.
-These are the things I will do, I will not forsake them.
+These are the things I will do, I will not forsake them.”
 Isaiah 42:16

-Of course, I don’t take it personal that he has seemed to gather from the way we are doing things that we are a tad, if not mostly blind.
+Of course, I don’t take it personal that he has seemed to gather from the way we are doing things that we are a tad, if not entirely blind.
 After all, he’s got nice things to say to us blind people.

-And while I stand here in a fog, blurry shapes around me, still wondering why we have so much adultish things to take care of . . . people are loving us.
+So while I stand here in a fog, blurry shapes around me, still wondering why we have so much adultish things to take care of . . . people are loving us.

 And while my dad lovingly points out our blindness, he and my mom make sure my kids are still learning things or doing homework, because I sure as heck am not doing meaningful stuff like that with them.